thomasburgess/thomasburgess.github.io/_posts/2022-10-15-Fish-tiles.md

 ![](/assets/images/2022-10-15/fish.png){: #figure-1 width="200px" alt="The fish tile - a regular pentagon joined with the base of a pentagonal crescent."}
 {% endfigure %}

 All of the images in this post were made using the excellent [Girih App](https://apps.apple.com/us/app/girih-polygon-pattern-design/id1400485589?mt=12).
+For the Escher like cartoon on top, I added fish faces in Affinity designer, and for the big tiling at the end I used Affinity photo to add a background gradient, a signature and some drop shadow.

 ## Fish rings